ashwinkumar12345/python-app1-interactive-dictionary/README.md

 print(find(word))
 ```

-3. Account for word misspellings using the difflib library.
+3. Account for word misspellings using the `difflib` library.
 You can get a complete list of Python standard libraries from https://docs.python.org/3/library/.
-The difflib library library implements a *get_close_match* class that accepts the word and possibilities as arguments and returns a similar word if the similarity is greater than a certain offset value.
+The `difflib` library implements a `get_close_match` class that accepts the word and possibilities as arguments and returns a similar word, if the similarity is greater than a certain offset value.

 ```python
 import json